Refurbishing Phones and Computers

 Can you do as good a job with stuff from the hardware store or supermarket?
 Absolutely, if you figure out which chemicals won't damage the plastics.
 We've worked with chemists to come up with the products that clean the best, the fastest, and without damaging the plastic.

 Almost everything I've ever taken in trade had a sticker on it of some kind.
-Our Tape & Label Remover makes fast work of removing them without damaging the plastic.
+A Tape & Label Remover makes fast work of removing them without damaging the plastic.
 It's a citrus based product with a lemon scent that works as well for cleaning as it does for removing stickers.
-That one product with our Magic Brush (to get in the grooves) works well for cleaning computers.
+That one product with a soft Brush (to get in the grooves) works well for cleaning computers.
 That's all many of our computer reseller customers use to refurbish the computers.

 Make sure you use a very soft paper towel.
 Not a scratchy cheap one that will scratch the plastic.